 Effective positive dog behavior training involves you, the pet parent, and your pet.
 The goal is to reward good behavior and redirect or ignore unwanted behavior.
-By setting clear boundaries, you avoid confusing your dog and set them up for success.
+By setting clear boundaries and communication, you avoid confusing your dog and set them up for success.
 When you focus on positive and reward-based training methods, you foster mutual respect and trust between you and your pet.
-We’ll walk you through reinforcing boundaries with rewards and how to define good behaviors, like lying quietly at your feet, coming when called, or not barking when welcoming guests.
+We’ll walk you through reinforcing boundaries with rewards and how to define good behaviors, like relaxing at your feet, coming when called, or greeting guests politely.

 What is Positive Dog Training?

 The basic theory behind positive dog training is that dogs repeat good behavior when it’s followed by a reward.
-Trainers often use small treats and lots of praise to teach dogs they are showing acceptable behavior.
-Unlike other methods, positive dog training does not require physical punishments for bad behavior.
-Instead, by refusing to reward or acknowledge negative actions, your pet learns not to repeat them.
+Trainers often use small treats, play with a toy, and/or lots of verbal praise to teach dogs they are showing preferred behavior.
+Unlike other methods, positive dog training does not require physical punishments for unwanted behavior.
+Instead, by refusing to reward or acknowledge unwanted actions, your pet is less likely to repeat them.

 Help with 12 Common Dog Behavior Problems

-Common behavior issues that humans find rude like jumping and licking are normal to dogs.
+Common behavior concerns that humans find rude like jumping and licking are normal to dogs.
 This is important to remember when training your pet.
 Instead of making them feel bad for showing “dog behavior problems,” teach them polite behaviors that you reinforce with rewards.
-Here are the top 12 issues and how to handle them:
+Here are the top 12 concerns and how to handle them:

 1. Barking at visitors